 - If we are still required to make Annuity Payments under the selected Annuity Option, the surviving Joint Owner becomes the sole Owner. - If the deceased was not an Annuitant, Annuity Payments to the Payee continue.
-No death benefit is payable. - If the deceased was the only surviving Annuitant, Annuity Payments end or continue as follows. - Annuity Option A or C, payments end when the guaranteed period ends. - Annuity Option B, F, or G, payments end.
-If Income Payments were converted to Annuity Payments under Annuity Option B or F, we will also pay any remaining value to the named Beneficiary(ies). - If the deceased was an Annuitant and there is a surviving joint Annuitant, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant.
+No death benefit is payable. - If the deceased was the only surviving Annuitant, Annuity Payments end or continue as follows. - Annuity Option A or C, payments end when the guaranteed period ends. - Annuity Option B, F, or G, payments end. - If the deceased was an Annuitant and there is a surviving joint Annuitant, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant.
 No death benefit is payable.